-DaVinci Resolve 16 includes a full set of audio plug-ins called FairlightFX that can be added to any clip or track.
-To become familiar with them, you'll add the Echo plug-in to the SOFT-HIT clip. and adjust its parameters in the FX interface or in the Inspector.
+DaVinci Resolve includes a full set of audio plug-ins called FairlightFX that can be added to any clip or track.
+To become familiar with them, you'll add the Echo plug-in to the first clip on the MUSIC track and adjust its parameters in the FX interface or in the Inspector.
+Actually, the request is to add the Echo to only the second note of the clip.

-First, let's solo the A6 track and set in and out points on either side of the soft-hit clip to make playback of that timeline clip easier.
+First, let's solo the A8 track and set In and Out points on either side of the first clip to make playback of that timeline clip easier.

-- 1 Solo the A6 IMPACT FX track. - 2 Move the playhead to the beginning of the SOFT-HIT clip, and press I to set an in point.
-Move the playhead to the end of the clip, and press O to set an out point.
-The portion of the timeline within the in and out points highlights. - 3 In the Interface toolbar, click the Effects Library button.
+- 1 Solo the A8 MUSIC track. - 2 Move the playhead to the beginning of the first clip and press I to set an In point.
+Move the playhead to the end of the clip and press O to set an Out point.

+The portion of the timeline within the In and Out points highlights.